jitesoft/simple-webpack/README.md

 be compressed and then placed in the same directory.
 The filenames will be kept intact.

-Webp images will be left as is (and copied to the images dist dir), while all PNG and JPG images will get a loosless webp sibling in the directory (`[name].webp`)
+Webp images will be left as is (and copied to the images dist dir), while all PNG and JPG images will get two webp siblings in the directory (`[name].webp` and `[name].[ext].webp`).

+The `[name].[ext].webp` image is compressed with lowest quality and (if not good enough for you) a good choice to use as a pre-load image in case the other images are large, the `[name].webp` uses a higher quality which should be enough for most cases.

+##### Defaults?

+The image compression plugins (which uses imagemin) are mostly using the default values, with exception to jpeg and webp.
+To change the defaults for all (but webp), change the plugin configuration in the `imgminPlugins` array.
+Although, the defaults are decent for most cases.

+Quality for webp can be changed in the `ImageminWebpWebpackPlugin` config definition.

 #### Fonts

 Fonts are not tampered with, but they are moved to the `dist/fonts` directory in case they are placed in the `assets/fonts` dir or included in JavaScript or in SCSS.

 ### Serve